-- It must be issued by one of the centers accredited by the Ministry of Health as published on LMRA’s website Authorised Health Centres.
+- It must be issued by one of the centres accredited by the Ministry of Health as published on LMRA’s website Authorised Health Centres.

-- In the absence of an accredited center in the residential city or country of the foreign employee, a Non-GAMCA medical checkup form on LMRA’s website must be filled and stamped from any official medical center.
+- In the absence of an accredited centre in the residential city or country of the foreign employee, a Non-GAMCA medical checkup form on LMRA’s website must be filled and stamped from any official medical centre.

 - A certificate of medical examination is not required if the employee is already in Bahrain except for Ethiopian & Eritrean nationalities.